pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

     }
 }
 ```
 We check the key to make sure our push was successful.
-Firebase will return null if it did not create the todo.
+Firebase will return null if it did **not** create the todo.

-Thats it for now in our new todo page class.
-Lets look at the html next.
+That is it for now in our NewTodoPage class.
+Let's look at the html next.

 ```
 <ion-navbar *navbar>